 When you have a big goal, the distance from where you are to where you want to be can seem huge.
+You might be tempted to just push through or plan all the details.
+Pushing through breaks stuff and too many details mires you.
 It may be so huge that you won’t know how to start or worry that it can’t be done.

 - A qualitative description of your overall goal.
 How will you know that you are done?
-How will it feel?
+How will it appear and feel?
+(Yes, the desired feeling is important.)

 - A set of high-level milestones.
-From what you can tell right now, what are the major steps you’ll use to get to your goal?
+From what you can tell right now, what are the major steps or milestones to get to your goal?

 - At least one immediate next doable step.
-Given the goal and milestones, what is the first thing you can do?
-There will always be something you can do.
-Can you see anything else you might do?
-What would you do after that?
+Given the goal and milestones, what is the best next step?

-Describe your goal, set some high-level objectives, then get started with whatever makes the most sense.
-Notice what’s missing?
-Instead of taking time to build (or worry over) detailed plans, get started with a general direction and first steps.
-Then iterate: act, learn, adjust as you go, and repeat.
+Describe your goal, set some high-level objectives, then get started with whatever next step makes the most sense.
+Then iterate: take a step, learn, adjust as you go, and repeat.

 With a minimum amount of organization and very little stress, a natural plan will help you reach any size goal.